 Shopping for a new BMW i3?

 GET A FREE PRICE QUOTE

 The 2014 BMW i3 represents a new direction for both the company and the world.
-It’s so different from the rest of the BMW range that it’s being launched under the new eco-oriented ‘BMW i’ brand.
+It’s so different from the rest of the BMW range that it was launched under the new eco-oriented ‘BMW i’ brand.

 Like the Nissan Leaf and Chevrolet Volt—and yes, the iconic Toyota Prius—the i3 has a unique body style and design.
 Its shape is unlike that of anything currently within the BMW or MINI fold, and it was conceived to be an electric car first and foremost, with its 22-kWh battery pack sandwiched neatly into the floor and some world firsts in its manufacturing and materials.

 The i3, which was teased for several years as a so-called MegaCity concept, was built on a LifeDrive architecture concept; a Life Module and a Drive module comprise the two core areas of the i3’s construction.
 While the drive module is all-aluminum, the passenger module is the first of its kind (in a mass-produced car) to use carbon fiber reinforced plastic (CFRP).